MarcelSchouwenaar/site/content/about.md

 ---
 layout: layouts/content.html
+title: About
 ---
-# I help organizations figure out where things are going and how they can respond to change.
+# I help organizations figure out where their world is going and how they can respond to change.
 I craft aspirational but viable paths forward by combining creativity, enquiry, and invention.